Doing microservices with JHipster Permalink to " Doing microservices with JHipster"

 - A gateway is a JHipster-generated application (using application type

-microservice gatewaywhen you generate it) that handles Web traffic, and serves an Angular application.
+microservice gatewaywhen you generate it) that handles Web traffic, and serves an Angular/React application.
 There can be several different gateways, if you want to follow the Backends for Frontends pattern, but that’s not mandatory.

 - The JHipster Registry is a runtime application on which all applications registers and get their configuration from.
 It also provides runtime monitoring dashboards.